The 10 Best Pokemon TCG Decks (December 2024)

 What are the best Pokemon TCG meta decks right now?

-With that being said, here’s a rundown of the current Pokemon TCG meta decks in the standard format you need to know about based on both online and in-card tournament data.
+Below, let’s take a look at what the current best Pokemon TCG standard decks are based on both online and in-card tournament data.

 #1.
-Raging Bolt ex is the Best Pokemon TCG Deck
+Regidrago VSTAR is the Best Pokemon TCG Deck

 -